-- test the impact of using HiPE by default / wait for the upcoming JIT compilation - integrate automatic persistent storage of instance states, for example in Mnesia databases - · integrate specific constructs for code reflection - check that a class specified in execute\As is indeed a (direct or not) mother class of this one, at least in debug mode - check that the declared attributes are legit (existing, not reserved, etc.) and their access as well (ex: regarding constness) - support qualifier-based declarations of methods and attributes (public, protected, private, final, const, pure, etc.) - generate automatically a graphical class diagram out of the sources of a set of projects (ex: using PlantUML) - ensure that all instances of a given class reference the same table dedicated to the method look-ups, and do not have each their own private copy of it (mere referencing is expected to result from single-assignment); storing a per-class direct method mapping could also be done with prebuilt modules: class\Cat would rely on an automatically generated class\Cat\mt (for "method table") module, which would just be used in order to convert a method name in the name of the module that should be called in the context of that class, inheritance-wise; or, preferably, this information could be added directly to class\Cat; note that this should be the case now that the use of persistent\term has been integrated
+- integrate automatic persistent storage of instance states, for example in Mnesia databases - integrate specific constructs for code reflection - check that a class specified in execute\As is indeed a (direct or not) mother class of this one, at least in debug mode - check that the declared attributes are legit (existing, not reserved, etc.) and their access as well (e.g. regarding constness) - support qualifier-based declarations of methods and attributes (public, protected, private, final, const, pure, etc.) - generate automatically a graphical class diagram out of the sources of a set of projects (e.g. using PlantUML) - ensure that all instances of a given class reference the same table dedicated to the method look-ups, and do not have each their own private copy of it (mere referencing is expected to result from single-assignment); storing a per-class direct method mapping could also be done with prebuilt modules: class\Cat would rely on an automatically generated class\Cat\mt (for "method table") module, which would just be used in order to convert a method name in the name of the module that should be called in the context of that class, inheritance-wise; or, preferably, this information could be added directly to class\Cat; note that this should be the case now that the use of persistent\term has been integrated